Himani Shivpuri

-She is currently working as Katori "Katto" Amma in &Tv's show Happu Ki Ultan Paltan.
+She is currently working as Katori "Katto" Amma in &TV's show Happu Ki Ultan Paltan.

 Personal life

-Shivpuri was born in Dehradun, Uttarakhand, and educated at the all-boys boarding school, The Doon School, where her father, the poet Dr. Haridutt Bhatt "Shailesh", taught Hindi.
+Shivpuri was born in Dehradun, Uttarakhand.
+Her father, Haridutt Bhatt Shailesh, was a Hindi teacher and mother Shail Bhatt, is a homemaker.
+Himani has a brother, Himanshu Bhatt.
+She was educated at the all-boys boarding school, The Doon School, where her father, was a Hindi teacher as well as a poet with the pen name “Shailesh”.
 At Doon, she was actively involved in dramatics.
-She began a parallel career in theatre while studying for a postgraduate degree in Organic Chemistry.
+She began a parallel career in theatre while studying for a postgraduate degree in Organic Chemistry from DAV College Dehradun, India.
+Later on, she took admission in National School of Drama for pursuing her acting career in 1982.
 She worked in Phir Wahi Talash as a supporting actress.

-She married the Kashmiri Pandit actor Gyan Shivpuri, who died in 1995.
+She married actor Gyan Shivpuri, who died in 1995.
 She has a son, Katyayan.